R36 (New York City Subway car): Retirement

 In April 1997, the MTA awarded contracts to Bombardier and Kawasaki for the delivery and purchase of new subway cars (the R142 and R142A) in order to retire the R36s, as well as the other A Division Redbird trains.
 In June 2001, Delaware agreed to acquire 400 cars being retired amongst the A Division Redbird fleet, including the R36s, to create artificial reefs 16 miles off the coast of the state.
 The fleet began being withdrawn from service in July, with the first cars being reefed in August.
 The last two cars of the "Main Line" active roster (numbered 9542–9543) made their last trip on the on May 16, 2003.
 The last ten cars of the "World's Fair" active roster (numbered 9564–9565, 9582–9583, 9584–9585, 9586–9587, and 9616–9617) made their last trip on the on November 3, 2003, along with the R33S fleet as part of a farewell ceremony to commemorate the end of the Redbird fleet in revenue service.
 A press conference was held at Mets–Willets Point (then known as Willets Point–Shea Stadium) by MTA Chairman Peter Kalikow and New York City Transit President Lawrence Reuter to discuss the end of the Redbird fleet in the subway system.

-Most of the Redbirds (1,294) were stripped and then submerged off the coast of Delaware, New Jersey, South Carolina, Georgia, and Virginia as an artificial barrier and diving reefs, by Weeks Marine.

 Several R36 cars were saved for various purposes throughout the New York City Subway system.
 The full list includes: